Barringtion History, Family Crest & Coats of Arms

 Early Origins of the Barringtion family

 The surname Barringtion was first found in Cambridge and Lincolnshire where they have held a family seat from very ancient times.
 Barrington or De Barenton was located near Caudebec, Normandy.
-They were granted manors and estates by Duke William for their assistance at the Battle of Hastings in 1066 A.D.

-Important Dates for the Barringtion family
+Early History of the Barringtion family

 This web page shows only a small excerpt of our Barringtion research.
 Another 70 words (5 lines of text) covering the years 1917, 1588, 1570, 1628, 1601, 1611, 1621, 1628, 1644, 1621, 1629, 1605, 1683, 1645, 1648, 1660, 1679, 1671, 1715 and 1797 are included under the topic Early Barringtion History in all our PDF Extended History products and printed products wherever possible.